thelbaumann/team-generator/README.md

 #### Acceptance Criteria
 As a part of this project, I was also provided with the following standards that my project should meet:

-Passes all jest-powered tests provided in test folder
+Passes all jest-powered tests provided in test folder, which included making sure all required properties and methods were containde on employee, manager, engineer, and intern classes

 Use Inquirer to prompt the user to enter employee data, allowing them to add 1 manager, and as many "engineer" or "intern" employees as the user wants